 Located at the galley, the Express 330 stove is a glass dual element cooktop which operates by AC current only.
-Therefore the generator must be operating or the shore power must be connected prior to use.
+Therefore, the generator must be operating or the shore power must be connected prior to use.
 When using your stove, release the four "pop-up" retainers to hold cooking containers in place.
-Please review the factory provided information in your Owner's Packet for instructions on safe and proper use of this unit.
+Please review the stove owner's manual in your Owner's Packet for instructions on safe and proper use of this unit.